PostHog/posthog.com/contents/handbook/strategy/overview.md

 **MidMarket vs. Enterprise**

-* _MidMarket_: focus on acquiring more high quality MidMarket customers (who may start using for free) over big ticket contracts, so we can get better feedback and learn faster.
+* _Mid-market_: focus on acquiring more high quality Mid-market customers (who may start using for free) over big ticket contracts, so we can get better feedback and learn faster.

 **Integrations vs one-stop-shop**